-1. Large Business Energy Management - Sponsored by ESB
+1. Large Business Energy Management - Sponsored by Gas Networks Ireland

 Aimed at organisations with an energy spend over €0.5 million that have embraced structured energy management and have taken steps to incorporate it into the day-to-day running of their business.
 Entrants should demonstrate successful motivation of decision makers and energy users to support effective energy efficiency initiatives.

-2. Large Business Energy Project - Sponsored by Gas Networks Ireland
+2. Large Business Energy Project - Sponsored by Enprova

-Aimed at organisations with an energy spend over €0.5 million that have gone beyond best practice in new or upgrade technology deployments or management solutions.
-Projects in transport and effective use of renewable technologies are also eligible.
+Aimed at organisations with an energy spend over €0.5 million which have gone beyond best practice in new or upgrade technology solutions.
+Projects in transport and effective use of renewable technologies and multiple technology deployments are encouraged..